 The Mboku of Cameroon

-The Mboku of Cameroon, numbering approximately 26,500 people, are No Longer Unreached.
-They are an ethnolinguistic community of Cameroon and can also be known as Mbuko.
-They are an Indigenous people, in the Chadic people cluster of the Sub-Saharan African affinity bloc.
-Their primary religion is Islam - Folk.
+The Mboku of Cameroon, numbering approximately 27,000 people, are No Longer Unreached.
+They are described as an ethnolinguistic community of Cameroon They are an Indigenous people, with Mboku as their ethnic/kinship group and are in the Chadic people cluster of the Sub-Saharan African Peoples.
+Their primary religion is Folk Islam.
 They primarily speak Mbuko.

 Fast Facts: